Skip to content

 +------+------+

-Disjunction is anaolgous to consequent for loops while conjunction is analogous to nested loops.
+Multiset semantics is natural for applications.
+Disjunction is analogous to consecutive for-loops, while conjunction is analogous to nested loops.

 C(x) :- A(x) | B(x);

-acts like Python program
+acts like the Python program:

 C = []